SarahZimmermann-Schmutzler/v-server-setup/README.md

 choose to use a password or not

 ### Store the SSH-Key on your VM
-You can login to your VM without crating a SSH-Key.
+You can login to your VM without creating a SSH-Key.
 But then you always need the password and that is laborious and insecure (by the way).
 Why?
 Basically every password can be bruteforced.
 > `i: A brute force attack is a method in which an attacker systematically tries all possible combinations of passwords to find the right combination and gain unauthorized access to a system or account.`